tauri-apps/tauri-docs/docs/guides/features/plugin.md

 This isn't very convenient, however, so it's common for plugins to provide a so-called _API package_, a JavaScript package that provides convenient access to your commands.

 > An example of this is the [tauri-plugin-store](https://github.com/tauri-apps/tauri-plugin-store), which provides a convenient class structure for accessing a store.
-> You can scaffold a tauri plugin with attached javascript API package like this:
+> You can scaffold a tauri plugin with an attached javascript API package like this:

 ```shell
 tauri plugin init --name awesome --api